Bible translations into Portuguese: Complete translations

 A Portuguese edition of the Jerusalem Bible, with notes and commentaries translated from the French edition but, as in the English edition, with the text translated directly from the original languages, was published in 1981.
 A revised edition, known as the Nova Bíblia de Jerusalém (cf. New Jerusalem Bible) appeared in 2002.

 A commission led by the Franciscan Ludovico Garmus produced in 1982 a complete Bible, published by Vozes, and another translation was provided by the Santuário publishing house in the same year.

 In 1983, Edições Loyola published the Bíblia Mensagem de Deus (Message of God Bible).

 1988 saw publication of A Bíblia na Linguagem de Hoje (The Bible in Today's Language), which was criticized as departing too far from the original text.
 As a result of these criticisms, it underwent a lengthy revision, leading to the appearance of the Nova Tradução na Linguagem de Hoje (New Version in Today's Language) without the deuterocanonical books in 2000, and including them in 2003.

 The Edição Pastoral (Pastoral Edition) of 1990, coordinated by Ivo Storniolo, was associated with the liberation theology movement.
 Its use was widespread enough to inspire a group of Biblical scholars to undertake a complete translation, based on but revising the translation of the passages included in the Lectionary for Mass.
-This translation was published in 2001 under the auspices of the Conferência Nacional dos Bispos do Brasil, the Brazilian bishops conference, and published by a consortium of seven houses.
+This translation was published in 2001 under the auspices of the Conferência Nacional dos Bispos do Brasil, the Brazilian bishops conference, and published by a consortium of seven publishing houses.
 It soon went through several printings, with revisions of the notes and diagrams.

 In 1997, a commission comprising Catholics, Protestants and Jews produced the Tradução Ecumênica da Bíblia (Ecumenical Version), based on the French Traduction œcuménique de la Bible, with the Old Testament presented as in Jewish Bibles.

 2001 also saw the publication of the New International Version in Portuguese (Nova Versão Internacional), the New Testament of which appeared in 1983.

 The Bíblia do Peregrino (Pilgrim's Bible), translated from the Spanish by Luís Alonso Schökel, appeared in 2002.